swccgpc/swccg-card-json/README.md

 # Where are the images stored?
-All of the images are hosted in the "holotable" GIT Repository (https://github.com/swccgpc/holotable).
-This database links directly to those images
+All of the images are hosted in the Holotable Git repository (https://github.com/swccgpc/holotable).
+This database links directly to those images.

 # What does the data look like?
-Here's a sample:
+Here's a sample of Darth Vader from the Premiere Set:
 ```
 {
       "id": 634,